adlsdztony/ask_anywhere/README.md

 ### Using the Popup

-1. Select any text in any application
+1. Select any text in any application (highlight the text you want to query)
 2. Press your configured hotkey (default: `Ctrl+Shift+Space`)
+3. The application automatically captures your selection (simulates Ctrl+C)
-3. The popup window appears with your selected text
+4. The popup window appears with your selected text
-4. Choose a template or enter a custom prompt
+5. Choose a template or enter a custom prompt
-5. Select a model (if you have multiple configured)
+6. Select a model (if you have multiple configured)
-6. Click **Send**
+7. Click **Send**
-7. Watch the AI response stream in real-time
+8. Watch the AI response stream in real-time
-8. Copy the response to clipboard if needed
+9. Copy the response to clipboard if needed

+**Note**: The app captures the currently selected text, not just clipboard content.
+It works by automatically simulating Ctrl+C when the hotkey is pressed.

 ### System Tray